Ganesh-034/infracloud-task/README.md

     echo "$i, $(( RANDOM % 100 ))" >> inputFile
 done"

+give permissions
 "chmod +x gencsv.sh"
+run the script
 "./gencsv.sh 2 8"

-5.Stopped and Deleted the container and again started the container with the input as inputFile in the container and login to the container and know the port number.
+5.Stopped and Deleted the container and again started the container with the input as inputFile in the container and login to the container and know the port number as well.
 "docker stop csvserver"
 "docker rm csvserver"
 "docker run -d --name csvserver -v $(pwd)/inputFile:/csvserver/inputdata infracloudio/csvserver:latest"